MetPX/sarracenia/doc/source.rst

 ..
 Note::

-  Passwords are always stored in the credentials.conf file, never in other files.
+  Passwords are always stored in the credentials.conf file,

 Now we just need to figure out where to send the file to.
 Aim a browser at: